joanalynbetonio/logApp-scaling-octo/README.md

  > **NAME**

-How Do I Access The Database Using PhpMyAdmin?
+PhpMyAdmin — How To Import A Database Or Table?

  > **DESCRIPTION**